XR Glasses

 Unlike Recenter (Ctrl + Shift + Alt + R) which adjusts the center point for your current position, calibration aims to improve long-term stability.
 If you plan to stay in a fixed position while using SpaceWalker, calibration is recommended.

-Recentering or disconnecting your XR glasses will clear the calibration data.
-You'll need to recalibrate following these steps again the next time you use your XR Glasses.
+Please note that recentering or disconnecting your XR Glasses will reset the calibration data.
+You'll need to recalibrate your XR Glasses again, starting from step 3, the next time you use them.

 If you plan to stay in a fixed position while using SpaceWalker, calibration is recommended for long-term stability.
 However, recentering remains useful for occasional adjustments based on your posture changes.